 While it’s good for the designers of your company’s website to keep images, videos, and other elements in mind when they’re building your site, it’s not going to help as much if they don’t understand who it is you’re targeting.
 The web designers need to know what your company’s message is so that it doesn’t get lost in the overall design.

-Sadly, far too many companies go into the website design process thinking a flashy website that looks like it took dozens of expert designers to create is all they need to attract their audience.
+Sadly, far too many companies go into the web design process thinking a flashy website that looks like it took dozens of expert designers to create is all they need to attract their audience.
 When companies and web designers forget about the audience, the audience will soon forget about the company.

 Help Web Designers Understand Your Audience